Q: I have just recently joined the club and noticed that my expiration date (… or renewal date) is a bit less than a one year membership?

 Q: Is it alright to send in orders for club merchandise along with my membership renewals?

 A: No!!!
 All club merchandise, guide books, etc… sales are operated through a totally different part of the club.
 ALL sales go through the HP Merc.
 Club merchandise catalog / listings are in each copy of the newsletter or may be purchased online by going to www.highpointers.org/merc.
-You may contact Jean “Mother Merc” Trousdale at email@example.com.
+You may contact the email email@example.com.

 Q: What, and how, is the best way to get connected with highpointing and getting the most information available?

-A: There are many guide books out there that help tremendously.
+A: Like us on Facebook and follow us on Instagram!
+There are many guide books out there that help tremendously.
 Be sure to stay with the most updated books that you can get.
 The more books that you have the more cross reference information you’ll have.
 Even the older books are great for historical information.
 Just remember that information such as open roads, access, etc… is not as current as newsletter and online information.
 The latest guide books are available at the Club Merc via the newsletter or www.highpointers.org/merc.
-The latest online information may be found on the Official Club Website http://highpointers.orgor by searching the web and checking out the forums, blog’s and members websites.
+The latest online information may be found on this website or by searching the web and checking out the forums, blogs, and member websites.
 The convention is the best face to face experience that you can have to get the most out of highpointing.
 Check out the newsletter and website for the latest convention information.
-There you’ll meet several hundred Highpointer’s that will help in you quest.
-Send in your application, registration fees, get your reservations and see you there at the Klub Konvention!!!
+There you’ll meet several hundred highpointers that will help in your quest.
+Send in your application, pay registration fees, make reservations, and we’ll see you at the next Klub Konvention!!!